Revech/SnapAI/README.md

  - Flask-CORS for handling Cross-Origin Resource Sharing (CORS) Flask-CORS==3.0.10

- -  TensorFlow or PyTorch for the AI model (choose one based on your implementation) tensorflow==2.9.1
+ -  TensorFlow and PyTorch for the AI model tensorflow==2.9.1 torch==1.12.0 torchvision==0.13.0
- - or
+ - !pip install roboflow
-torch==1.12.0
-torchvision==0.13.0

  -  YOLOv8 dependencies (if not included in the above frameworks)
  -  For PyTorch-based YOLO implementation opencv-python==4.5.5.64